— Dublin City Council and the State have strong grounds to appeal.

 Maybe both the city council and Judge were unable or unwilling to focus too much on this issue, but I have a duty to.
 The STC group was set up to object to the cycle route trial.
 Individually they might be well-intended but combined they are bad-faith actors who were willing to do and state anything to stop the cycle route trial.

 This website has covered before how the objectors had put forward pure unadulterated nonsense in the High Court as an argument against the project.
-But case in point is making and standing by the “alternatives” which would have been both dangerous and worse for traffic impacts.
+But the case in point is making and standing by the “alternatives” which would have been both dangerous and worse for traffic impacts.
 The objectors were also willing to suggest short-term “alternatives” closer to the protected area of Dublin Bay and a longer-term option encroaching on the bay.
 Then they were able to go to the High Court with a straight face and use the legal protections for the bay as a way to stop the cycle route which would reduce traffic and, at worst, push motor traffic away from the bay.

 Schrödinger’s Cycle Route

-The Judge wrote that it is “a central factual issue” that if the cycle route is “temporary” or not.
+The Judge wrote that it is “a central factual issue” if the cycle route is “temporary” or not.
 This is not a point the objectors seemed to have stressed, but rather one which the judge took it upon himself to look at.

 The Judge wrote: